sync2brain/bossdevice-usermanual/_build/html/_sources/2_setup_bossdevice_research.rst.txt

 The bossdevice plugs into a compatible EEG amplifier on the input side and generates a fuzzy logic based binary signal on the output side.
-It reads a real-time biosignal data stream and generates trigger signal when a pre-defined EEG-state is detected.
+It reads a real-time biosignal data stream and generates a  signal when a pre-defined EEG-state is detected.
 The bossdevice is programmable from Matlab and enables complex experiments to be fully automated.
 Setting up the device involves several steps and the next sections descibre their details.

 Connecting with Biosignal Amplifier
 ====================================